VoBinh32/task-manager-api/README.md

 - "npm install" to install all the dependencies that help the app running.

+## Configuration

+The project runs out of the box with default settings.
+You can include a .env file in your project root to configure settings.

 ## Running the tests

 - "npm run test"